nishat-supty244/dlh-cyber_security/blue_team/1x02_the_weak_links/9-osint_hunt.md

-# The OSINT Hunt
+# 9. The OSINT Hunt

-This report identifies vulnerabilities that were **not detected during the original MedDefense vulnerability scan**.
-These issues were missed because they involve firmware, cloud services, or specialized applications that require authenticated access or vendor-specific scanning techniques.
+This supplement identifies additional vulnerabilities discovered through **Open Source Intelligence (OSINT) research** that were not identified during the original vulnerability scan.
+These findings demonstrate the importance of combining automated scanning with vendor advisories, cloud security reviews, and external threat intelligence.

 ---